modehnal/GNOMETerminalAutomation/article/presentation_article.md

     * Dummy Step
 ```

-I have mention separating test scenarios executed to their own result pages.
+I have mentioned separating test scenarios executed to their own result pages.
 That is what the project `behave-html-pretty-formatter` is for.

 ## The automation suite result page in form of behave-html-pretty-formatter project

 The result of the behave run you saw above is given to the console in the `pretty` format, which is a `Standard colourised pretty formatter`.
 Behave has quite a lot of formatters to use.
-These formatters are built-in and can be chosen from to get the resulted data in quite a lot of formats ready to be used for various purposes.
+These formatters are built-in and can be chosen from to get the resulted data in a lot of formats ready to be used for various purposes.

 Unfortunately none of them are really useful to the extent of what we need in terms of reporting the result and debugging if something goes wrong.